 Add and configure an Intents app extension in your Xcode project.

 Interactions with SiriKit occur through your Intents app extension, which you deliver inside your iOS or watchOS app bundle.
-The Intents app extension handles most interactions with SiriKit, but your app needs to be aware of those interactions and in some cases may have an active role in making them happen.
+The Intents app extension handles most interactions with SiriKit.
+However, your app needs to be aware of those interactions and in some cases may have an active role in making them happen.

 Configuring your Xcode project requires several steps.
 In addition to adding an Intents app extension target to your project, you must make some minor changes to your app as well.